Hugueprime/epines/README.md

 ## [moodle.cri.epita.fr](moodle.cri.epita.fr) <span id="moodle.cri.epita.fr">

 1. Make links clickable in feedbacks (why links aren't clickable by default ? just why ?)
+2. Create sub categories in courses to have the ability to see where we are on the page

 # Documentation